QualityInformationFramework/qif-community/_legacy/qif-2.1/README.md

-Source code bindings for QIF 2.1 for C++, C Sharp, and Python
+Source code bindings and sample instance files for QIF 2.1.

+# Legacy QIF - QIF 2.1

+Here you will find sample instance files and source code bindings for QIF 2.1.

+Note: QIF 2.1 is no longer the current version of QIF, and should be supported only for legacy purposes.
+To support interoperability with QIF, you should use the latest version of QIF.
+You can find the supporting files for the latest version of QIF [at the root of this repository](https://github.com/QualityInformationFramework/qif-community).